chris20spence/interactive_mapping/README.md

 To see how this file is created, check out "Holiday_map.py" , "Holiday_data.csv" and "find_crds.py"

-I also made to other maps "Map2_Volcanoes_by_elevation.html" and "Map3_Population_by_country.html" to demonstrate different applications of folium.
+I also made two other maps "Map2_Volcanoes_by_elevation.html" and "Map3_Population_by_country.html" to demonstrate different applications of folium.

 Thanks,
 Chris